 In March 2019, Sanford Health and the U.S. Department of Veterans Affairs announced a program that will provide pharmacogenetic testing to U.S. veterans at no cost to veterans or taxpayers.

 It’s part of an innovative partnership to improve patient care and lower costs related to adverse reactions to medications.
 The donor-funded program will initially enroll cancer survivors.
 Eventually, it will expand to up to 250,000 U.S. veterans at 125 sites by 2022.
 It launched this year at a pilot site in Durham, North Carolina.

-The testing program, PHASeR (Pharmacogenomics Action for Cancer Survivorship), is funded by a $25 million gift from philanthropist Denny Sanford and a matching fundraising effort from Sanford Health.
-The test can help determine which medications will be most effective for patients, improving access to appropriate treatments and reducing adverse drug reactions.
+The testing program, PHASER (Pharmacogenomics Action for Cancer Survivorship), benefits from a $25 million gift from philanthropist Denny Sanford.
+Sanford Health is also providing matching fundraising.
+The test can help determine which medications will be most effective for patients.
+This, in turn, improves access to appropriate treatments and reduces adverse drug reactions.
 Research from the National Institutes of Health shows drug complications and side effects cost up to $30 billion per year.

-Wilkie spoke to a full room during the news conference March 12 at The National Press Club in Washington, D.C.
+Wilkie spoke to a full room during the news conference announcing the partnership March 12, 2019, at The National Press Club in Washington, D.C.